 It’s not hard to understand why the area is so attractive to visitors, many returning over and over again.
 I moved to Suffolk ‘temporarily’ over twenty years ago… maybe it’s the people, the culture or undoubtedly it’s the scenery, but I haven’t left yet!

-What our writers discovered in Suffolk Coast and Heaths
+What Green Traveller's writers discovered in Suffolk Coast and Heaths

 Stay, Eat, See & Do

 Our pick of places across Suffolk Coast and Heaths